Ageism consultation

 • Healthy Life Changing Instantly

-by GT, over 1 year ago
+by GT, about 2 years ago

 At 71 I was enjoying a healthy aging life.
 I looked after myself, my whole life with health and fitness.
 This included regular visits to my physician and specialists.
 I never looked my age, as I always looked younger than my age.